 CSU’s programming in the community to-date is reflective of the offerings the University will have at CSU Spur.

 The CSU Spur campus will offer experiential educational opportunities for all ages, including food systems discovery, river-based water research, and animal and human health offerings.
 CSU System aims to contribute programming that provides a positive local and global impact.

 CSU Spur is comprised of three buildings focused around the themes of water, food, and health.

-Vida, the building focused on animal and human health, broke ground in May 2020 and will be completed in Fall 2021.
+Vida, focused on animal and human health, broke ground in May 2020 and will be completed in Fall 2021.
 Terra and Hydro, focused on food and water, broke ground in Fall 2020 and will open in 2022.